Conducting Reviews of Compliance with the Regulatory Standards of Governance and Financial Management - Lessons Learned

 • Step 1 is to identify any evidence that will support a judgement that the specific standard under review is being complied with.

-• Step 2 is to consider such sources of assurance as are available (see Section 3) and make the judgement: using a scoring system, are we fully or partially compliant; seriously weak; or non-compliant?
+• Step 2 is to consider such sources of assurance as are available (see Section 3, above) and make the judgement: using a scoring system, are we fully or partially compliant; seriously weak; or non-compliant?

 Most RSLs will already have some form of “evidence bank” linked to each of the Standards, based on preparations for previous Annual Assurance Statements, which will be their first port of call in future review exercises.